 § 18.6.
 Practice of midwifery.

-The midwife is authorized and required to do the following:
+The nurse-midwife is authorized or required, or both, to do the following:

 (1) Engage in midwifery practice as defined in § 18.1 (relating to definitions), as further provided for in this subchapter and in accordance with the ethical and quality standards of the profession as required in section 41(8) of the act (63 P. S. § 422.41(8)).